MimiBoo/binary-search-2.0/README.md

 # Binary Search 2.0

-this library uses the binary search algorithem but to be used on alphanumeric list insted of numeric lists.
+this library uses the binary search algorithm but to be used on alphanumeric list insted of numeric lists.

 ### where can i use this?